 - 11.16.
 (CHE: Outstanding Institutional Debt) By November first, institutions of higher learning must submit to the Chairman of the Senate Finance Committee, the Chairman of the House Ways and Means Committee, and the Commission on Higher Education, or its successor entity, data on all outstanding institutional debt for their respective institution.
-Data shall include, but not be limited to, the amount of the initial debt, year in which the debt was incurred, the year in which the debt will be satisfied, the repayment schedule, and the purpose for which the debt was incurred. - 11.17.
+Data shall include, but not be limited to, the amount of the initial debt, year in which the debt was incurred, the year in which the debt will be satisfied, the repayment schedule, and the purpose for which the debt was incurred.

+11.17.
+(CHE: Longitudinal Data Reports) By December first each year the Commission on Higher Education is directed to - 11.17.
 (CHE: Longitudinal Data Reports) By December first each year, the Commission on Higher Education is directed to provide a report to the Chairman of the Senate Finance Committee and the Chairman of the House Ways and Means Committee on tuition and required fee trends submitted to the commission by the state's public colleges and universities.
 The baseline of the report must be the most recent fall semester compared to the previous five fall semesters.
 The commission shall also provide comparable data and trends for and among SREB states for the same period of time.
 For the same time periods noted above, the commission shall also calculate in the report the level of recurring base state operating funding received by each college and university as measured on an in-state student basis as well as the average of such funding provided in each SREB state.
 In addition, for the same time periods noted above, the commission shall also provide in the report a calculation of the level of recurring and/or non-recurring funding provided by the state to each college and university for capital related needs, including facilities and/or equipment related capital funding, as measured on an in-state student basis as well as the average of such funding provided in each SREB state. - 11.18.
-(CHE: Suspend Governor's Professor of the Year Award) The requirements of Section 59-104-220 of the 1976 Code pertaining to the Governor's Professor of the Year Award shall be suspended for Fiscal Year 2018-19 2019-20. - 11.19.
+(CHE: Suspend Governor's Professor of the Year Award) The requirements of Section 59-104-220 of the 1976 Code pertaining to the Governor's Professor of the Year Award shall be suspended for Fiscal Year 2020-21 2021-22. - 11.19.
 (CHE: Prohibition of Discriminatory Practices) (A) In the current fiscal year and from the funds appropriated to the Commission on Higher Education, the commission shall print and distribute to all South Carolina public colleges and universities the definition of anti-Semitism. - (B) For purposes of this proviso, the term "definition of anti-Semitism" includes: - (1) a certain perception of Jews, which may be expressed as hatred toward Jews.
-Rhetorical and physical manifestations of anti-Semitism are directed toward Jewish or non-Jewish individuals and/or their property, toward Jewish community institutions and religious facilities; - (2) calling for, aiding, or justifying the killing or harming of Jews; - (3) making mendacious, dehumanizing, demonizing, or stereotypical allegations about Jews as such or the power of Jews as a collective; - (4) accusing Jews as a people of being responsible for real or imagined wrongdoing committed by a single Jewish person or group, the state of Israel, or even for acts committed by non-Jews; - (5) accusing the Jews as a people, or Israel as a state, of inventing or exaggerating the Holocaust; - (6) accusing Jewish citizens of being more loyal to Israel, or to the alleged priorities of Jews worldwide, than to the interest of their own nations; - (7) using the symbols and images associated with classic anti-Semitism to characterize Israel or Israelis; - (8) drawing comparisons of contemporary Israeli policy to that of the Nazis; - (9) blaming Israel for all inter-religious or political tensions; - (10) applying double standards by requiring of it a behavior not expected or demanded of any other democratic nation;
+Rhetorical and physical manifestations of anti-Semitism are directed toward Jewish or non-Jewish individuals and/or their property, toward Jewish community institutions and religious facilities; - (2) calling for, aiding, or justifying the killing or harming of Jews; - (3) making mendacious, dehumanizing, demonizing, or stereotypical allegations about Jews as such or the power of Jews as a collective; - (4) accusing Jews as a people of being responsible for real or imagined wrongdoing committed by a single Jewish person or group, the state of Israel, or even for acts committed by non-Jews; - (5) accusing the Jews as a people, or Israel as a state, of inventing or exaggerating the Holocaust; - (6) accusing Jewish citizens of being more loyal to Israel, or to the alleged priorities of Jews worldwide, than to the interest of their own nations: - (7) using the symbols and images associated with classic anti-Semitism to characterize Israel or Israelis;